BUUPE/inquisitor/CONTRIBUTING.md

 ## Libraries

 This project uses the [React Bootstrap](https://react-bootstrap.github.io/) design library, so try to use it as much as possible to ensure a uniform look throughout the app (i.e. don't make your own components when React Bootstrap has the same thing).
 Also, although this means Bootstrap is included in the project, don't use Bootstrap CSS classes/HTML elements.
 Use the React Bootstrap documentation to find the equivalent React way of doing it to ensure the code is consistent throughout the project.
-Reading through the list of available components would be a good first step.

-If you have any questions, please reach out to @ROODAY or @Warren-Partridge.
+If you do need to modify styling, don't create a CSS file, keep it in the scope of the element you're modifying (i.e. `style={}` prop on the component).
+If you notice that you're writing the same styles in multiple places, consider abstracting it into a [styled-component](https://styled-components.com/).
+If you have any questions, please reach out to the code owners.